cloudfoundry/cf-for-k8s/docs/deploy.md

 - Google Container Registry:
   1. Create a GCP Service Account with `Storage/Storage Admin` role.
-      - (optionally) if you want to limit the permissions this service account has, see https://cloud.google.com/container-registry/docs/access-control for the minimum permission set.
   1. Create a Service Key JSON and download it to the machine from which you will install cf-for-k8s (referred to, below, as `path-to-kpack-gcr-service-account`).

 ## Steps to deploy